FriederikeBock/ALICEPCGtutorial/Afterburners/neutralPionAndEtaAna.md

 ```
  bash start_FullMesonAnalysis_TaskV3.sh -etaOff $referenceDirectoryData/GammaConvCalo_LHC13bc-pass2_20_A.root $referenceDirectoryMC/GammaConvCalo_MC_LHC13b2_efix_p1_p2_p3_p4_20_A.root eps < answersExamplepPbPCMEMC.txt
 ```
-This option makes it possible to run man different start scripts after one another started by a common shell script without needing to interact with it.
+This option makes it possible to run many different start scripts after one another started by a common shell script without needing to interact with it.
+In general it is recommended to have one additional bash script, where you keep track what you usually use as input files and which analysis you ran in a certain directory (i.e. [runBaseCuts.sh](/assets/runBaseCuts.sh) ).
+This also helps to keep track of your files and reduces the probability of creating an error during the configuration of the shell script.

 In the following we will go through the different basic macros started by the shell-script and show some characteristic plots produced by them.
 In general it is recommended to have a look at all plots, log-files and couts which are produced by the various macros in particular for new-commers, as these are there for a reason and should not be ignored.
 We strongly recommened, however, not to reinvent the wheel and simply use the macros and ask if there is an output which you are missing or which is not clear to you.
 This will help us improve the software and you to save time (not wasting your energy on redesigning the plotting routines, as the later are in most cases already pretty good and have been used for the publications of the PWGGA).
 If you find a bug in the software, please let us know as it might not only affect you but also others and as such can have quite a large impact.
 Remember to also take this into account if you make changes, we all benefit from a common framework but this means we all need to do our best to keep it running and improve it. **YOU ARE NOT JUST A USER, YOU ARE A DEVELOPER!** So please make sure your changes don't interfer with someone else working code.
 Everyone else will try to do the same for you!